-Seventy-five years after the American Libraries Association pledged to protect patron privacy, the Data Privacy Project will help libraries better prepare individuals and communities for the challenges of always-on, digitally networked, and easily surveilled lifestyles.
+Seventy-five years after the American Libraries Association pledged to protect patron privacy, the Data Privacy Project helps libraries better prepare individuals and communities for the challenges of always-on, digitally networked, and easily surveilled lifestyles.

-Research conducted by New America’s Open Technology Institute and done in part with collaboration from Brooklyn Public Library found that frontline library staff required training and ongoing support to better respond to patron needs regarding digital privacy or data profiling issues.
-Our assumptions are that with additional training and easy step- by-step resource guides, ready access to security experts, and straightforward training materials, that libraries will be more likely to live up to their values around protecting patron privacy.
-We also believe that there is an active group of tech activists and experts who will engage with frontline librarians to better support the general public’s concerns and needs around online privacy.
+Inspiration for the project began in 2012.
+Research done in part with collaboration from Brooklyn Public Library found that frontline library staff required training and ongoing support to better respond to patron needs regarding digital privacy or data profiling issues.1 The Data Privacy Project aims to meet that need.
+With additional training and easy step- by-step resource guides and straightforward training materials, we believe that libraries will be more likely to live up to their professional commitment to protecting patron privacy.

-As the Internet and its usage continue to influence and shape our lives, the issues of digital privacy and data profiling have risen to the forefront, informing both policymaking and public conversation.
-The extent of government surveillance programs, differential treatment of online consumers, and the need for protection of sensitive personal data have ramped up the urgency of addressing these matters.
+As the Internet and its usage continue to influence and shape our lives, the issues of digital privacy and data profiling are central to policymaking and public debate.
+The extent of government surveillance programs, differential treatment of online consumers, and the need for protection of sensitive personal data have increased the urgency of addressing these matters.

-Even among public libraries, which play a critical role in providing public access to the Internet, and which historically have defended a patron’s right to privacy, digital privacy does not feature prominently in the discussion, planning, and programming related to activities serving to bridge the ongoing digital divide.
+Before 2015, it was rare to hear about professional development opportunities for library professionals in the area of digital privacy and data literacy.
+Today, there is much more awareness in the library world about privacy and surveillance concerns and how they affect communities of library users.
+However, digital privacy still does not feature prominently in the discussion, planning, and programming related to activities serving to bridge the ongoing digital divide, including at public libraries, which play a critical role in providing public access to the Internet.
 It is becoming more and more evident that libraries cannot afford to overlook digital privacy or data profiling when promoting digital inclusion.